nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 To check the default version of Python, type ``python -V``.
 To check the default version of g++, type ``g++ -v``.
-If your installation is missing or too old, please consult the |ns3| installation wiki for guidance.
+If your installation is missing or too old, please consult the |ns3|
+`installation guide <https://www.nsnam.org/docs/installation/html/index.html>`_ for guidance.

 From this point forward, we are going to assume that the reader is working in Linux, macOS, or a Linux emulation environment, and has at least the above